jimbeamman/replicate_black_widow/readme.md

 # Black Widow - Blackbox Data-Driven Web Scanning (replicated + SQL attack vector)
+We have created a learning repository to replicate Black Widow's black box scanning technique.
+In our work, we have added an SQL injection module to identify 1st and 2nd order injections, which works well on error reflection-based detections.
+However, further improvements are required to detect time-based or boolean-based errors.

 ## Setup
 1. Setup python virtual enviroment